SergioETrillo/GitHub-Pong-Helper/README.md

 ```
 ### Description of arguments

-*partner_ID*: is the Github user name of your partner
++*partner_ID*: is the Github user name of your partner
-*repo*: Common Github repository name that both partners will have in their GitHub accounts
++*repo*: Common Github repository name that both partners will have in their GitHub accounts
-*mode*: protocol to be used: https (default) or ssh.
++*mode*: protocol to be used: https (default) or ssh.
 This is an optional parameter, if not used
 https mode is used by default

 ###Examples